MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Meeting-queries.md

 ![Meeting query filter](../Images/WpA/Tutorials/meeting-filter.png)

-When you add a filter, you can see the number of people included in the filter group and the total number of measured employees it's based on.
-This helps you decide if you've set up the correct filter or filters before running the query.
+When adding a filter, you can see the number of people included in the filter group and the total number of measured employees it's based on.
+This helps you decide if you've set up the correct filter (or filters) before running the query.

 ![Filter preview](../Images/WpA/Tutorials/filter-preview.png)